Trusted WordPress tutorials, when you need them most.

 If you click the ‘More’ button, then you will see the ‘Feature’ option.
 Selecting it will pin a comment to the top of the comment list on a blog post.

 This way, important or noteworthy comments stay visible and easily accessible to all readers.
-All pinned comments can be found in the ‘Featured’ tab.
+Plus, you can steer the conversation in a positive direction.

 Clicking the 'Feature' option in the Thrive Comments plugin